You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Is it Safe to Take Lipitor and Drink Red Wine Daily?

-Lipitor is a statin medication that works by inhibiting the production of cholesterol in the liver.
-This helps to lower low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, and increase high-density lipoprotein (HDL) cholesterol, also known as "good" cholesterol.
-Lipitor is often prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.
+Lipitor, also known as atorvastatin, is a statin medication that belongs to the HMG-CoA reductase inhibitor class.
+It works by reducing the production of cholesterol in the liver, which helps to lower LDL (bad) cholesterol levels in the blood.
+Lipitor is often prescribed to patients with high cholesterol, heart disease, or those who are at risk of developing these conditions.

 Frequently Asked Questions